IndustrialShields/arduino-AES_CMAC/README.md

 3. Now you can open any example from the "File/Examples/AES_CMAC" menu.

 ### AES_CMAC
 The **AES_CMAC** module is made to encrypt data using the Advanced Encryption Standard algorithm which is based in a symmetric key system.
 It creates a 16 byte size output.
-It does not have a decryption method so it works like a hash.
 ```c++
 #include <AES_CMAC.h>
 #include <AES.h>